 Mr. Tam is also responsible for heading the Board and ensures that all Directors receive sufficient relevant information on financial and non-financial matters to enable them to participate actively in the Board's decision-making process.
 Although the appointment of Mr. Tam as Executive Chairman and Chief Executive Officer of the Company is a deviation from Provision 3.1 of the Code, the Board is of the opinion that such appointments do not affect the effective running and accountability of the Board.
-In compliance with Provision 2.2 and Provision 2.3 of the Code, the independent non-executive directors comprise a majority of the Board, and they bring objective and independent judgment to the decision-making processes of the Board and provide an adequate check and balance for the executive directors, ensuring an appropriate balance of power between the Board and Management.
+In addition, with effect from 1 January 2022, Mr. Tam has stepped down from his position as Chief Executive Officer, and Mr. Chiu Hau Shun, Simon has been appointed as his replacement.
+This change is intended to separate the positions of Executive Chairman and Chief Executive Officer for enhanced corporate governance and more balanced control and management of the Group.
+Mr. Tam remains as the Executive Chairman of the Group.
+Mr. Chiu is presently also an Executive Director of the Company and Mr. Tam and Mr. Chiu are not immediate family members.
+In compliance with Provision 2.2 and Provision 2.3 of the Code, the independent non-executive Directors comprise a majority of the Board, and they bring objective and independent judgment to the decision-making processes of the Board and provide an adequate check and balance for the executive directors, ensuring an appropriate balance of power between the Board and Management.

-Provision 3.3 of the Code recommends the appointment of a lead independent director to provide leadership in situations where the Chairman is conflicted, and especially where the Chairman is not independent.
-The Code also recommends that the lead independent director be available for any concerns of any shareholders to be conveyed to where such concerns were not resolved through the normal channels or for which such channels are inappropriate.
-For this purpose, Mr. Cheung Hok Fung, Alexander has been appointed as the Lead Independent Director.
+Provision 3.3 of the Code recommends the appointment of a Lead Independent Director to provide leadership in situations where the Chairman is conflicted, and especially where the Chairman is not independent.
+The Code also recommends that the Lead Independent Director be available for any concerns of any shareholders to be conveyed to where such concerns were not resolved through the normal channels or for which such channels are inappropriate.
+For this purpose, Mr. Cheung Hok Fung, Alexander has been appointed as the Lead Independent Director since 2008.